LincaMarius/ISAP-1_Control_Unit/README.md

 ![ Table 1 ](/Tables/Table1.png)

-In this table I put all the implemented instructions on the first column.
+In this Table I put all the implemented instructions on the first column.
 On the second column I put all the possible 4-bit codes.
 It represents the input to the designed Decoder.

 In the next four columns, the values ​​in the binary code of the input instruction are associated with the bits received at the Decoder input.